All Episodes

 This is the third vote here that's failed on its own without pork being added to it or some other gimmick to get people to vote for.

-Two of them were Senator Hillary Clinton and uh Barack Obama.
+Two of them were Senator Hillary Clinton and Barack Obama.

-And and and of course they voted for it because there was no pre they don't they don't run the risk of it passing.
+And of course, they voted for it because they don't run the risk of it passing.

-So this this given give them freedom to just go out and vote for it, placate their base, their presidential candidates.
+So this gave them freedom to just go out and vote for it, placate their base, their presidential candidates.

-If this if this bill ever would had a chance of passing, I guarantee you, Mrs. Clinton wouldn't have voted for it.
+If this bill ever had a chance of passing, I guarantee you, Mrs. Clinton wouldn't have voted for it.

 Because the Democrats are not going to pull us out of Iraq.